 Taiwan has become an increasingly popular immigration destination for a growing wave of Hong Kong citizens leaving the crowded and pricey autonomous Chinese city.

-Earlier this month, Hong Kong's government said the most common destinations for the emigrants are Australia, Canada and the United States.
+Earlier this month, Hong Kong's government revealed that 3,900 people emigrated in the first half of this year, an 8 percent increase on the same period in 2012.
+It said the most common destinations for the emigrants are Australia, Canada and the United States.

 But Taiwan is catching up.
 A new report released by the self-ruled island's government shows a significant jump in residency applications from Hong Kongers and citizens of the smaller autonomous Chinese city of Macau.